gabrielguerrero/ngrx-traits/libs/ngrx-traits/src/lib/local-store/README.md

 ```

 An important bit is `extends TraitLocalEffectsFactory<typeof traitsFactory>`
 the _typeof traitsFactory_ gives the types for the localActions and localSelectors properties in the class.
+Also you must override the constructor, one to inject either the service you want to call, and to add ` this.traits.addEffects(this)` that registers the effects in the current class otherwise the wont run

 You can also add custom actions, selectors, reducers, and effects to your LocalTrait by creating a [Custom Traits](../../../traits/src/custom-traits.md), for this is just an extra effect we need and this should help with most of the cases.